 Maintaining a beard style should (and really…needs to be) a part of the beard-wearers routine.
 Regularly shampooing and conditioning a full beard, along with frequent trims, will keep it from looking unkempt and messy.
-Since beard hair is much coarser than the hair on top of one’s head, using oil will help to soften and moisturize the follicles, that’s why we’re sharing this Beard Oil Recipe.
+Since beard hair is more coarse than the hair on top of one’s head, using oil will help to soften and moisturize the follicles, that’s why we’re sharing this Beard Oil Recipe.

 Ok, we’ll admit they’re growing on us.

-We acknowledge there is a certain spike in popularity with facial hair (among men; women, however, will never, ever like it).
+We acknowledge a particular spike in popularity with facial hair (among men; women, however, will never, ever like it).
 We maintain that smooth, well-kept whiskers (not only for the wearer but for anyone who may come into contact with said furry face) are the kind that gets the most points on our mustache meter.

 As mentioned earlier, this beard oil is also suitable for use over your whole face and neck.
 A good, light facial oil will help lock moisture into your skin, while also delivering antioxidants and vitamins to your cells.
 Facial oils are used after cleansing the skin, after moisturizer while the skin is still damp.
-If your skin isn’t that thirsty, it’s OK to put oil on a damp face right after you cleanse.
+If your skin isn’t that thirsty, putting oil on a damp face is OK after you cleanse.

 Does everyone know that beard oil can double as facial oil?
 We wanted to make sure you know.